EshaanAgg/GophMail/README.md

 - It must be a `.csv` or `.tsv` file.
 - The delimeter must be `,` and the new line delimeter must be `\n`.
 - The file must have headers.
+- All the headers which are are to be used in the template must be single words.
-- It must contain atleast one header called `Recipients` which contains the email address of the recipients.
+- It must contain atleast one header called `Recipient` which contains the email address of the recipients.

 #### Constraints on the Template File

+- The template file would would need to specify the property `X` as `{{ .X }}` in the template to be populated.
+- All the names are case-sensitive.

 #### Note